11. February 2025

 Improve employee retention

 Research from Totaljobs shows that 7 in 10 people have left a job due to a lack of learning and development opportunities, with 9 in 10 people wanting more training from their employer.
+Offering employees clear pathways for career development can work wonders for improving employee engagement, helping you to retain top talent within the organisation.

 Save on recruitment costs

+According to the CIPD, almost 6 in 10 businesses (58%) find recruiting for senior or highly skilled positions the most challenging.
 A planned, consistent investment in internal talent minimises the need for making external hires, saving resources and time associated with the recruitment process.

 Improve organisational resilience